Beef Quality Assurance

 Jesse Fulton is originally from the Northeastern corner of the bluegrass state along the Ohio river in Lewis County, KY.

-After completing his bachelor’s in animal science at Morehead State University, Jesse went on to pursue his master's in animal science focusing in meat science at South Dakota State University.
+After completing his bachelor’s in animal science at Morehead State University, Jesse went on to pursue his master's in animal science with a focus in meat science at South Dakota State University.

 Some of Jesse’s research included the effect of copper and zinc source on pre-weaning performance of cows, health and performance of suckling calves, and post-weaning feedlot performance, carcass composition and meat quality of calves.

-Recently, Jesse was the Director of Producer Education with the National Cattlemen’s Beef Association in Denver, CO where he managed the National Cattlemen’s College program, the 2016 National Beef Quality Audit, and assisted with National Beef Quality Assurance and Stockmanship & Stewardship Programming.
-In October of 2020 he married his wife Brittany (Schaneman) Fulton, and they relocated to Brittany’s hometown of Scottsbluff, NE where Jesse is now serving as an Extension Beef Educator and Director of Nebraska Beef Quality Assurance with University of Nebraska-Lincoln.
+Upon completing his master’s, Jesse served the Director of Producer Education with the National Cattlemen’s Beef Association in Denver, CO for five years.
+During his time at NCBA, he managed the National Cattlemen’s College program, the 2016 National Beef Quality Audit, and assisted with National Beef Quality Assurance and National Stockmanship & Stewardship programming.